 By Mayor Bob Simpson

-Mayor Bob Simpson can be reached at email@example.com.
+You can e-mail Mayor Bob Simpson at firstname.lastname@example.org.